stefanbohacek/detect-missing-adblocker/readme.txt

 Yes, you can update the title and the message in the plugin's settings.
 Be sure to include some recommended plugins!

+= I use an ad-blocker, why do I still see the note? =

+Please see if there is [an existing ticket](https://github.com/stefanbohacek/detect-missing-adblocker/issues?q=is%3Aopen+label%3Aad-detection+sort%3Aupdated-desc) addressing your particular situation.
+If not, feel free to [open a new issue](https://github.com/stefanbohacek/detect-missing-adblocker/issues/new), or [reach out and let me know](https://stefanbohacek.com/contact/).

 == Screenshots ==

 1. Plugin settings.